New Guinea impatiens are beautiful, easy-care plants that are great for container gardening.

 Here are some plants that grow well with New Guinea impatiens in a pot:

 - And more!

-Each of these plants grow well in more shade, so they are a great complimentary plant to your flower pot.
+Each of these plants grows well in more shade, so they are a great complementary plant to your flower pot.

 Where should you place your flower pot?

 Now that you have your flowerpot, here are some things to consider when choosing where to place your pot: